Here’s a question that still haunts many – “Is cold calling still effective?”

 You: Hey Mary.
 After our first few calls, I found the perfect solution for your needs.
 [Insert product pitch with personalized solutions.]
 This deal is completely customized to help you overcome A, B, and C challenges, and you won’t find it elsewhere.
 Do you have any other questions for me?
 Can we schedule a demo or trial meeting when you’re free?

 You: Great!
-Does this time work? / Yes, of course, I’ll schedule once you’re ready.
+Does this time work? / Yes, of course, I’ll schedule it once you’re ready.

 Script 13:

-Mary: Wow, yes, do send it across on my email.
+Mary: Yes, do send it across to my email.
 I’ll read it when I find the time.

 You: Sure, it’s on its way to your inbox, have a great day!